Riparian zone: Role in logging

 The protection of riparian zones is often a consideration in logging operations.
-The undisturbed soil, soil cover, and vegetation provide shade, plant litter, and woody material, and reduce the delivery of soil eroded from the harvested area.
+The undisturbed soil, soil cover, and vegetation provide shade, plant litter, and woody material and reduce the delivery of soil eroded from the harvested area.
 Factors such as soil types and root structures, climatic conditions, and vegetative cover determine the effectiveness of riparian buffering.
 Activities associated with logging, such as sediment input, introduction or removal of species, and the input of polluted water all degrade riparian zones.

 Vegetation

 The assortment of riparian zone trees varies from those of wetlands and typically consists of plants that are either emergent aquatic plants, or herbs, trees and shrubs that thrive in proximity to water.
+In South Africa's fynbos biome, Riparian ecosystem are heavily invaded by alien woody plants.
+Riparian plant communities along lowland streams exhibit remarkable species diversity, driven by the unique environmental gradients inherent to these ecosystems.